RC-14/H3NTI3sTools/README.md

 # H3NTI3sTools
-A Firefox extension with useful stuff. (at least I think so)
+A Firefox Extension with useful stuff. (at least I think so)

 ## Install